bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

                .. code:: src

-                  int register_chrdev(unsigned int major, const char *name, struct proc_ops *fops);
+                  int register_chrdev(unsigned int major, const char *name, struct file_operations *fops);

-            where unsigned int major is the major number you want to request, *const char \*name* is the name of the device as it'll appear in **/proc/devices** and *struct proc_ops
+            where unsigned int major is the major number you want to request, *const char \*name* is the name of the device as it'll appear in **/proc/devices** and *struct
-            \*fops* is a pointer to the proc_ops table for your driver.
+            file_operations \*fops* is a pointer to the file_operations table for your driver.
 A negative return value means the registration failed.
 Note that we didn't pass the minor number to register_chrdev.
 That's because the kernel doesn't care about the minor number; only our driver uses it.

             Now the question is, how do you get a major number without hijacking one that's already in use?
 The easiest way would